-Three causes exacerbate this problem:
+Three causes exacerbate the problem:

 Company knowledge is distributed unstructured in PDFs, emails, ERP and ticket systems. |

-Employees expect immediate, precise answers, as intuitive as a conversation with a colleague, but with the reliability of technical documentation. |
+Employees expect instant, precise answers, as intuitive as a conversation with a colleague, but with the reliability of technical documentation. |

 How hybrid AI chatbots deliver reliable answers from knowledge management

-The system understands what your employees really mean – even when something like "When does safety valve type B open again?" is asked instead of knowing the exact technical term.
+The system understands what your employees really mean – even when something like "When does the safety valve type B open again?" is asked instead of knowing the exact technical term.

 How documents automatically become a searchable knowledge database

 The technological foundation for this precision is Mercury Intelligence and the Knowledge Hub.
-The chatbots from Mercury.ai use an advanced principle of Retrieval-Augmented Generation (RAG).
+Chatbots from Mercury.ai use an advanced principle of Retrieval-Augmented Generation (RAG).
 Here, unstructured data (Word, Excel, PDF, CSV) is translated into a vector space that is readable for the AI.
 This creates an internal, AI-supported knowledge database that provides employees with answers in real time.

 Economic benefit: What AI knowledge management brings to medium-sized businesses

-Implementing Conversational AI is an economic decision.
+The introduction of Conversational AI is an economic decision.
 Experience from implementation projects shows typical effects:

-Metric | Expected Effect |
+Key Figure | Expected Effect |

-Automation Rate | 60–90 % of standard queries can be answered automatically. |
+Automation Rate | 60–90% of standard requests can be answered automatically. |

 Cost Savings | Reduction of costs per interaction by 5 to 7 Euros. |

-ROI (Example Calculation) | A mechanical engineering company with 50 daily support queries saves approx. €90,000 annually with a €6 cost reduction (Basis: 10–15 min. processing time, internal costs €35–45/hr.) |
+ROI (Example Calculation) | A mechanical engineering company with 50 daily support requests saves approx. €90,000 annually with a €6 cost reduction (Basis: 10–15 min. processing time, internal costs €35–45/hr.) |

-Payback Period | On average after 6 to 14 months. |
+Amortization | On average after 6 to 14 months. |

 Productivity | Time savings of 30-60 minutes per employee per day. |